Kaporos/Deezpy/README.md

 You can choose between two options, download from a single link or batch download links via `downloads.txt`. `downloads.txt` must be in the same directory as `deezpy.py`, with one link per line.

 ### Download quality
 When starting Deezpy for the first time, you can choose the download quality.
-This setting is saved in `settings.ini`.
+This setting is saved in `deezpyrc`.
 If the preferred quality is not available for a file, Deezpy will try to download the file in one quality step below your preferred setting.
 If this quality is also not available it wil download the file one quality step below that and so on.

-If you want to change the quality setting, you can edit the `settings.ini` file.
+If you want to change the quality setting, you can edit the `deezpyrc` file.
 The quality settings are as follows:
 - "1" = FLAC 1411 kbps
 - "2" = MP3 320 kbps
 - "3" = MP3 256 kbps